Ciano1996/AuctionMechanism/README.md

 -TEST 4-1: multiple peers creates multiple auctions and some of them wants to check what they own

-#### CHECK ALL AUCTION

--TEST 5-1: multiple peers creates multiple auctions and some of them check all the available auctions

 #### FIND AUCTION BY CATEGORY

--TEST 6-1: multiple peers creates multiple auctions and some of them wants to check what belongs to a certain category
+-TEST 5-1: multiple peers creates multiple auctions and some of them wants to check what belongs to a certain category

 #### FIND AUCTION BY PRICE

--TEST 7-1: multiple peers creates multiple auctions and some of them wants to check which of them have a certain price
+-TEST 6-1: multiple peers creates multiple auctions and some of them wants to check which of them have a certain price

 #### REMOVE AUCTION

--TEST 8-1: multiple peers creates multiple auctions and some of them at a certain point, decides to remove what belongs to its
+-TEST 7-1: multiple peers creates multiple auctions and some of them at a certain point, decides to remove what belongs to its
+-TEST 7-2: multiple peers creates multiple auctions and some of them tries to remove someone else's creation

 # The Dockerfile
 Here is how the project Dockerfile has been structured: